AlessandroChecco/pandas-tutorial/README.md

 But of course, using another distribution (e.g. Enthought Canopy) or pip is good as well, as long as you have the above packages installed.

+### Alternative method (nothing to install, it needs student account and eduroam/internal connection)

+Try [JupyterHub](https://jupyter.shef.ac.uk) and upload there the alternative version of the notebooks (in jupyterhub folder).

+### Alternative method #2 (it required a google account)

+Install [CoLaboratory](http://colaboratory.jupyter.org/welcome/) and upload there the main files.
+It requires google drive.

 ## Downloading the tutorial materials